fuzziqersoftware/newserv/README.md

         * `rare`: You are notified when a rare item drops.
         * `on`: You are notified when any item drops, except Meseta.
         * `every`: You are notified when any item drops, including Meseta.
+    * `$announcerares`: Enable or disable announcements for your rare item finds.
+This determines whether rare items you find will be announced to the game and server, not whether you will see announcements for others finding rare items.
     * `$what` (game server only): Show the type, name, and stats of the nearest item on the ground.
     * `$where` (game server only): Show your current floor number and coordinates.
 Mainly useful for debugging.
     * `$qfread <field-name>` (game server only): Show the value of a quest counter in your player data.
 The field names are defined in config.json.